MarkHSchroeder/WeatherApp/README.md

 4. **Press the Keyboard Search Button:** The keyboard button will trigger the weather search.

 5. **Select the City:** Search results will display with a city to select.
-This city will become your default city.
+This city will become your default city only when selected.

 6. **View Weather Information:** The app will display the current weather data for the entered city, including:
     - Temperature (Fahrenheit)